a-lyss-a/robot/README.md

 There are other topics but these cannot be relied on in the real robots.
 For example, each robots pose is published on the ```ground_truth``` topic.

+## Transferring controllers to the real robots
+The Docker environment replicates the software environment of the robots fairly closely.
+All the packages that are available on the real robots are installed.
+What cannot be replicated is the difference in performance.

+The robots use a RockPi 4B 4GByte Single Board Computer.
+This is based on the Rockchip RK3399 SoC, a 6x ARM core big.LITTLE with 2x Cortex-A72 (fast) and 4x Cortex-A53 (small).
+The performance is faster (~50-100%)than a Raspberry Pi 4 but nothing like the speed of a decent PC.

+## Differences between simulation and real robots
+There are a number of areas